grahampaterson/image-rss/README.md

 - Login system
 - Loader while feed is adding
 - Lazy load images if the user has a large amount of subs
-- list of added feeds with a remove button
+- list of added feeds with a remove button __DONE__
-- add feed id to each image element so that I can manipulate active screen
+- add feed id to each image element so that I can manipulate active screen __DONE__
 - combine data from similar urls, or give option to select correct rss from similar urls